Are you wondering: How do I Improvise on Violin, Viola, or Cello?

-Although classical musicians are taught from an early age to develop a balanced practice regimen, they often feel lost when it comes to practicing contemporary styles, improvisation, and related subjects.
+Although classical musicians are taught to develop a balanced practice regimen from an early age, they often feel lost when it comes to practicing contemporary styles, improvisation, and related subjects.

-Mastering improvisation requires a balanced practice regimen, just like mastering a concerto, which is why I’m laying out a common sense approach to practicing improvisation in a new 18-video playlist entitled “Anatomy of a Groove“.
-Watch it, save it to watch later, or share it here:
+Mastering improvisation on the violin requires a balanced practice regimen, just like mastering a concerto.
+I’m laying out a common-sense approach to practicing improvisation in this 18-video playlist entitled “Anatomy of a Groove“.
+Watch it here:

-Rather than glazing over the subject, I’d like to see consensus develop around a curriculum, i.e., an extensive collection of lessons/skills/knowledge.
+Rather than glazing over the subject, I’d like to present a curriculum devoted to improvisation for classical string players.

 The harmonic structure of the vamp is outlined as a recurring progression of two chords.
-How to practice the arpeggios is covered as one of many steps to internalizing the structure of this improvisational vehicle.
+How to practice the 7th chord arpeggios is covered as one of many steps to internalizing the harmonic structure of this vamp.

 How to create a bass line

-The process of creating a bass line is covered as well as some of the right hand techniques available to play a bass line on violin, viola, or cello
+The process of creating a bass line is covered as well as some of the right-hand techniques available to play a funky bass line on violin, viola, or cello.

 How to create comping patterns (from a rhythmic and technical standpoint)

-1) Ghosting arco at the tip of the bow
+1) Ghost arco at the tip of the bow

-2) Chopping at the frog of the bow
+2) Chop at the frog of the bow

-3) Strumming guitar style striking the strings on all subdivisions
+3) Strum guitar style, striking the strings on all subdivisions

-4) Strumming guitar style without striking the strings on all the subdivisions
+4) Strumming guitar style, without striking the strings.

 How to practice pentatonic scales

-Efficient ways to practice and internalize pentatonic scales on violin, viola, or cello
+This video covers efficient ways to practice and internalize pentatonic scales on violin, viola, or cello.

-How to identify the components of a good solo
+How to identify the components of a good improvised solo

-This introduces the second half of our playlist and explains that, beyond being informed by a knowledge of the bass line, inner voices, and rhythmic structure, a good solo is comprised of diversity, repetition, and made more feasible when you have a “deep bag of tricks”, based on a series of criterion.
+This video explains that, beyond the bass line, inner voices, and rhythmic structure, a good solo is comprised of diversity, repetition, and a “deep bag of tricks”, based on a series of criteria.

 How to groove on violin, viola, and cello

-One of the elements of any good solo or musical performance has to do with how to groove.
-Whether on violin, viola, or cello, or any other instrument really makes no difference!
-By monitoring your groove factor when you practice improvising, you can play concise or restrained ideas that are still compelling.
+One of the elements of any good solo or musical performance is groove.
+By monitoring your groove when you practice improvising, you can play concise or restrained ideas that are still compelling.